onflow/flow-go/ledger/complete/mtrie/README.md

   - **case 2.b: there are 2 leafs to create**.
 If there are 2 leafs to create (both the input `(path, payload)` and the compactified leaf carried over), then we are still at an interim-node height.
 Hence, we create a new interim-node with `nil` children, check the path index of both the input `path` and the compactified node `path` and continue the recursion over the children.
 Eventually the recursion calls will fall into 2.a as we reach the first different bit index between the 2 paths.
+This case can be seen as a special case of the
-This case is very similar to the generic case 0 above, but just called with a `node = nil`.
+generic case 0 above, but just called with a `node = nil`.

 #### General algorithm